 It is worth noting that \ours{} may fail to meet latency SLOs when the server is severely oversubscribed.
-Nonetheless, it offers two simple yet effective fallback mechanisms---\emph{token deposit} and \emph{Pause-Resume}---to mitigate latency impacts during transient oversubscription.
+Nonetheless, it offers two simple yet effective fallback mechanisms---\emph{Token-Deposit} and \emph{Pause-Resume}---to mitigate latency impacts during transient oversubscription.
 When a request produces output tokens while aggressively using GPU memory, \ours{} does not always emit these tokens immediately.
 Instead, it emits tokens at a rate compliant with latency SLOs.
 Specifically, if LLM serving must adhere to a constant time-between-tokens (TBT)~\cite{sarathiserve, splitwise}, \ours{} first deposits generated tokens into a buffer and then releases them at a steady rate matching the predefined TBT to smooth the output rate.
 This mechanism does not stand alone; our solver uses it to \revrewrite{temporarily pause} suitable requests with high memory footprints and many buffered tokens, freeing GPU memory to better accommodate other requests in the batch.
 Since \ours{} continues supplying users with deposited tokens \revrewrite{during pauses}, it maintains the perception of continuous request processing.
-These mechanisms are particularly beneficial in batches where some requests complete quickly, as resources freed by such requests can then be reclaimed to resume paused requests without noticeably disrupting the user experience.
+These mechanisms are particularly beneficial in batches where some requests complete quickly, as resources freed by such requests can then be reclaimed to resume paused requests without disrupting the user experience.

 We build \ours{} atop vLLM v0.6.6~\cite{vllm} and evaluate it against baseline offloading systems on ShareGPT-derived synthetic traces across different arrival rates.
-Our evaluation shows that \ours{} improves TPOT and TBT SLO attainment by up to 66\% and 48\%, respectively, over existing methods, while reducing P95 latency by 38\% \revrewrite{and achieving up to 3.3$\times$ higher throughput.} Additionally, \ours{} consistently provides performance improvements across different context lengths and batch sizes, and under distributed serving scenarios.
+Our evaluation shows that \ours{} improves time-per-output-token (TPOT) and TBT SLO attainment by 62\% and 66\%, respectively, while reducing P95 latency by 38\% \revrewrite{and achieving up to 3.3$\times$ higher throughput, over existing methods.} Additionally, \ours{} consistently provides performance improvements across different context lengths and batch sizes, and under distributed serving scenarios.